exasol/script-languages/google-cloud-build/README.md

 - `cancel_all_builds.sh`: Cancels all builds in the current project, not only the builds of this setup
 - `run_triggers.sh <commitSha> <file-pattern>`: Runs a trigger for a commit if its config file can be found by the file-pattern.
 The config files are stored under triggers/flavor-config
 - `setup.sh` can be also used for updating the setups
+- `update_triggers.sh` updates the triggers on Google Cloud.

 ## Additional Notes:
 - The trigger_ids and encrypted passwords are saved in .env, this directory is cruical for updating the setup. **Create a Backup**